Social security contributions

 There are no additional taxes on luxury goods in Germany.

 Real estate transfer tax is levied at 3.5% to 6.5% of the consideration on all conveyances of German property.

-The tax is not levied on direct or indirect transfers without consideration in the course of a corporate reorganisation, under the laws of a member state of the European Economic Area (EEA), provided that at least 95% of the ultimate interest in the property remains unchanged for five years before and after the transaction.
+The tax is not levied on direct or indirect transfers without consideration in the course of a corporate reorganisation, under the laws of a member state of the European Economic Area (EEA), provided that at least 90% of the ultimate interest in the property remains unchanged for ten years before and after the transaction.

-Customs duties are levied under a common system on imports into the EU and the rates depend on various criteria.
+Customs duties are levied under a common system on imports into the European Union, and the rates depend on various criteria.
 The basis is the import value of the goods.
 The European Commission also sets 'countervailing' duties from time to time on specific imports from specific countries in order to counter dumping attempts.